Use Ecwid to connect a high-risk Authorize.Net account to Wix, Weebly, or Squarespace

 - Click “add apps” and search for “Ecwid.”

-- At first, it will show you sample products until you connect it to your store.
+- At first, it will show you sample products until you connect them to your store.

 - Double-click the blue “double-click me button” (same page as your Wix Editor).
 If you do not have an Ecwid account, you can click “create account” and follow the signup instructions.